Information • Entertainment • Opinion (Since 1985)

 Reflections on the 2020 Election

 It will be a long time before a full and accurate account of the 2020 U.S. presidential election will be published.
 Passions remain high, wounds are fresh, friendships have been damaged and lost, and one person's facts are another person's unverified anecdotal evidence – both sides claiming ownership of the real truth.
-And there are few reliable fact-checkers to check the fact checkers.
+And in case you haven't noticed there are few, if any, reliable fact-checkers to check the fact checkers.

 Election fraud is nearly as old as the Republic – the origins of Tammany Hall predate the adoption of the U.S. Constitution by about a year, and in all that time we've never looked back.
 In modern times the Daley Machine, long a fixture in Chicago politics since its founding in the 1930s by Anton Cermak, became world famous in 1960 when late on election night it delivered Illinois' electoral vote to John Kennedy, thus ensuring his election as the 35th president.
 The process was simplicity itself.
 Chicago would traditionally hold its vote tally back until the downstate returns were in – then enough newly discovered votes would often be produced to ensure a Democrat victory.
 By some accounts the Nixon people were well aware of the fraud but in the interest of national tranquility, didn't challenge the results.
 On a smaller scale Frank Hague (Democrat) and “Nucky” Johnson (Republican) ran dueling election fraud operations in northern and southern New Jersey, according to the late American historian, Thomas Fleming.

 Overshadowing everything in 2020 was the Trump factor.
 Even before the 2016 election he had become a favorite target of hatred and derision mainly because of his unfiltered and bombastic approach to addressing the very real problems facing the nation, along with people he didn't like very much.